All Products

 4. In the dialog box that appears, select the endpoint to encrypt and click OK.

 5. After the SSL status changes to Enabled, click Download CA Certificate to the right of SSL Certificate.
+The downloaded file is a compressed package containing the following certificate files:

-Configure an SSL CA certificate
+Configure the SSL CA certificate

-After you enable SSL encryption and download the CA certificate, you must configure the certificate.
+After you download the CA certificate, configure it in your application.
+After you configure the SSL CA certificate, you can verify the database server certificate.
 For more information, see Configure a CA certificate.

 Important